Can’t Focus? 12 Reasons Why and the Ways to Fix It

 There are many ways to increase dopamine naturally with food, supplements, and physical exercise.

-But one way to boost dopamine that also ensures that you get more done is proper goal setting.
+But one technique for boosting dopamine that also ensures that you get more done is proper goal setting.

 If you watch sports, you’ve certainly seen athletes do a celebratory dance or raise their fists in triumph.